motorcycle 101 guides

 • Collision coverage provides protection in case your motorcycle suffers damage in an accident regardless of who is at fault

-• Comprehensive coverage provides protection in case your motorcycle is damaged due to fire, water, theft, or vandalism
+• Comprehensive coverage protects in case your motorcycle is damaged due to fire, water, theft, or vandalism

 • Uninsured/underinsured coverage provides protection when dealing with an at-fault driver who either does not own insurance or has insurance that cannot fully cover the accident-related fees

-As explained by Montana Code Annotated § 61-9-417, if you are below the age of 18 then you are required to wear an approved motorcycle helmet that fits the parameters set by the Montana Department of Justice and the Department of Transportation.
+As explained by Montana Code Annotated § 61-9-417, riders below 18 years old are required to wear a motorcycle helmet that fits the parameters set by the Montana Department of Justice and the Department of Transportation.

-While adults over the age of 18 can choose not to wear a motorcycle helmet, it is highly recommended that every motorcyclist put them on anyway whenever the vehicle is in motion.
-Considering the majority of motorcycle-related fatalities are caused by severe head injuries, a motorcycle helmet will help mitigate that should you be thrown from your motorcycle or collide with another vehicle.
+While adults ages 18 and up can choose not to wear a motorcycle helmet, it is highly recommended that every motorcyclist put them on anyway whenever the vehicle is in motion.
+Considering the majority of motorcycle-related fatalities are caused by severe head injuries, a motorcycle helmet will help mitigate that should you be thrown from your motorcycle or hit another vehicle headfirst.

-There are two types of motorcycle helmets that you should look for that will maximize functionality and fulfill the requirements set by the Montana Department of Justice and the Department of Transportation: three-quarter helmets and full-face helmets.
+Three-quarter and full-face helmets maximize functionality and fulfill the requirements set by the Montana Department of Justice and the Department of Transportation.

 Listed below is a table of the pros and cons of both three-quarter helmets and full-face helmets: